ECOPREACHER

 Eco-Questions are what we can ask to help a congregation draw out the implications of the Eco-Exegesis and Eco-Idea.

-- What are the stories about environmental suffering in our community that are only being told in whispers?
-How might your congregation stand in solidarity with them to listen and then “proclaim from the rooftops”?
+1. What stories about environmental suffering are only being told in whispers in your community?
+How might your congregation listen and then “proclaim them from the rooftops”?

-- Who are the environmental advocates and activists in your area that need support?
-In what ways can your congregation show up for them to let them know they are not alone as they are doing essential work?
-And that they can count on people of faith to have their back when they are facing down powerful entities?
+2. What environmental advocates and activists in your area need support?
+In what ways can your congregation show up for them as they are doing the essential work of facing down powerful entities?

 Eco-Actions are ways that a congregation might respond to the Eco-Idea and Eco-Questions.
 One of these possibilities may have salience for your ministry context.

-- Invite individuals or families who have suffered from environmental racism, water pollution, poor air quality, or climate-driven natural disasters to speak at your church.
-Listen to their stories and ask how your congregation can be helpful and supportive.
+1. Invite individuals or families who have suffered from environmental racism, water pollution, poor air quality, or climate-driven natural disasters to speak at your church.
+Listen, then ask what support they need.
 Do they need resources for legal challenges?
 Clean water?
 People to write letters on their behalf?

-- Invite environmental activists who are on the front lines of advocating for justice to speak at your church.
-Listen to their stories and ask how your congregation can be helpful and supportive.
+2. Invite environmental activists who are on the front lines of advocating for justice to speak at your church.
 Do they need volunteers to call legislators?
 People to show up at peaceful demonstrations?
 Donations for protecting a threatened habitat or community?

 *Featured image source